Conservator for Special Collections

 Evaluate all the information that you receive from former or current clients as well as from the conservator.
 Listen carefully to what the conservator says and to the kinds of questions that he or she asks.
 For example, did he or she ask about the kind and level of anticipated use or about the environment in which the item will be stored?
 These and other questions may reveal the way the conservator thinks about the broader issues and implications of conservation treatment.

 Preliminary Examination and Treatment Proposal

-Once you have chosen a conservator and have established that he or she is available to work with you, you should expect to interact at several different points.
+Once you have chosen a conservator and have established that they are available to work with you, you should expect to interact at several different points.
 Although the conservator may have provided preliminary recommendations in the initial contact, more detailed examination must now take place.
 The item should be delivered to the conservator, who will examine it and prepare a written condition report describing these features:

-Along with this report, the conservator prepares a treatment proposal containing these elements:
+Along with this report, the conservator should prepare a treatment proposal containing these elements: